The Gemini Credit Card® review: Ideal for crypto beginners

 But as the market is always fluctuating, the best time to cash out may be hard to determine.
 It may be better to look at the crypto rewards you earn with the Gemini as a “set it and forget it investment” for the long term.

-However, the $3,000 spending requirement is far higher than the spending requirement you’ll typically find on no-annual-fee rewards cards.
-In fact, this spending requirement rivals the requirements you’ll find on some of the best travel cards, which often feature bonuses worth $500 or more in travel.
+However, the $3,000 spending requirement was far higher than the spending requirement one would typically find on no-annual-fee rewards cards.
+In fact, this spending requirement rivaled the requirements you’ll find on some of the best travel cards, which often feature bonuses worth $500 or more in travel.
+This change to the card's offerings may not be the most detrimental for those interested in its long-term crypto value instead.

-If sign-up bonus value is a key factor for you and you can’t reasonably meet this spending requirement, you may want to consider a traditional rewards card.
+Still, if a sign-up bonus is a key factor for you, you may want to consider a traditional rewards card instead.

 Intro APR: No reprieve from interest charges

 Unlike many of the best cash back cards, the Gemini card doesn't carry an intro APR offer.
-An intro APR can be a great perk if you're looking for a way to minimize interest charges as you pay off new purchases or a transferred balance — since you won't be paying interest for the length of a card's intro 0 percent APR period, your payments go directly toward your principal balance.
+An intro APR can be a great perk if you're looking for a way to minimize interest charges as you pay off new purchases or a transferred balance.
+Since you won't be paying interest for the length of a card's intro 0% APR period, your payments go directly toward your principal balance.

 Since the Gemini card isn't set up for this purpose, you may want to consider a dedicated low-interest credit card if you have a balance to transfer or new purchases coming up that you'd like to pay off over time.